duglin/xreg-github/README.md

 - support the create/modify by/at attributes
 - add tests for immutable attributes
 - support ?inline on PUT/POST
+- support the resource sticky/default attributes
+  - remove ?setdefault.. for some apis
   - process ?setdefaultversionid flag before we update things
 - make sure we don't let go http add "content-type" header for docs w/o a value
-- test for 'null' for epoch being the same as no epoch at all
+- add support for typemap
+- add support for PUT / to update the model
+- fix it so that e.Materialize doesn't hit the DB in cases where we've already queried the DB and have the entire sub-tree